HabitatFramework/HLUTool/ReadMe.txt

 Features
 --------
- - The HLU GIS Tool provides the following features:
+ - The HLU Tool provides the following features:
  - Ensures that all attributes selected by users are valid and compatible
  - Improved data retrieval/update response times over single GIS layers
  - Maintains a brief history of all changes made to every habitat polygon